Updated as of May 2019

 Pembina Pipeline stays at number 17 our 2019 list of the top dividend stocks in Canada.

-It recently surprised with a 5.6% raise, which marks its third raise in the last year.
-Pembina’s annual dividend of $2.16 per share is well covered by its adjusted cash flow per share of $3.27.
+Pembina’s annual dividend of $2.27 per share is well covered by its adjusted cash flow in the mid $3 range.

-The company has an addition $2 billion in projects coming online by 2020.
-It expects earnings per share to jump 31% in 2018.
+Pembina has an addition $2 billion in projects coming online by 2020.
+Analysts expects earnings per share to grow by 10% annually over the next five years.
 Its fee for service model and long-term contracts underpin the safety of the company’s dividend well into the future.

 #15 — TFI International